Training

 If you have not ridden a 400km ride before you should at least consider taking part in a 200km event.
 This distance will test your overall fitness and ensure that your bike is set up comfortably.
 In particular, you will want to know that your contact points (feet, seat and hands) are ready for a few hours on the road.

 Riding a 300km event will give you an insight into the mental challenge of riding as well as a taste of navigation in the dark on country roads.
+And this will also enale you to realise how annoying flashing rear lights are at night (well at least to the organiser who bleats on about them endlessly).

 Audax UK, the governing body for long distance riding, gives advice on its website and dedicated forums are full of encouraging advice.
 Riders looking for events in the Chilterns should check out this page from the Westerley CC.